Liquor License Process

 - An applicant must submit a completed application for a liquor license to the Department of Business Affairs and Consumer Protection and pay an application fee.

-- Within five days of receiving a complete and paid application for a liquor license, the Department of Business Affairs and Consumer Protection must notify by mail all registered voters living within 250 feet of the applicant’s address.
+- Within 5 days of the application file date, the Department of Business Affairs and Consumer Protection is required to notify all of the registered voters residing within 250 ft. of the proposed business location by mail.

 - adversely affects nearby property values